kstenerud/dogma/v1/dogma_v1.md

 By default, it is assumed that the format being described by a dogma document uses the same character set as [the Dogma document is written in](#document-header).
 However, if the [`charsets` header line](#standard-headers) is provided, then only the character sets listed in that header line are valid (how a particular character set is chosen from that list must be specified elsewhere, and is beyond the scope of this specification).

-If allowed characters in a grammar cannot be 1:1 converted between the [document character set](#document-header) and the character sets listed in the [`charsets` header line](#standard-headers), then the conversion method(s) must be specified elsewhere (which is beyond the scope of this specification).
+If allowed characters in a grammar cannot be 1:1 converted between the [grammar document's character set](#document-header) and the character sets listed in the [`charsets` header line](#standard-headers), then the conversion method(s) must be specified elsewhere (which is beyond the scope of this specification).

 **Note**: [Character set names](https://www.iana.org/assignments/character-sets/character-sets.xhtml) are case-insensitive, but it's customary to use all lowercase.